hal/elemento/docs/router.md

 @Route("/time/:area/:location")
 public class TimePage implements Page {

-    public static LoadData<String> loadTime() {
+    // This is used as the loader for the place public static LoadData<String> loadTime() {
         return (place, parameter) -> {
             String area = parameter.get("area");